Biography

 Professional Experience

-After graduating from Calvin College in 2001, John went to Michigan State University to complete a Ph.D. in Microbiology, there he focused on the sub-field of microbial ecology.
-After completion of his Ph.D., he went on to a postdoctoral position, also at Michigan State, doing research in a developing (as-yet-unnamed) field where microbial ecology meets medical microbiology.
-As part of his postdoctoral experience, he jumped at the opportunity to teach an introductory biology course for biology majors, which consisted of a class size of 250 students.
-Jumping away from such large class sizes (among other things), he sought refuge back at Calvin where he has been teaching since 2007.
+After graduating from Calvin College in 2001, I completed a Ph.D. in Microbiology at Michigan State University, where I focused on microbial ecology.
+I went on to a postdoctoral position at Michigan State, doing research in a developing (as-yet-unnamed) field where microbial ecology meets medical microbiology.
+As part of this postdoctoral experience, I jumped at the opportunity to teach an introductory course for biology majors, which consisted of 250 students.
+Jumping away from such large class sizes (among other things), I sought refuge back at Calvin, where I have been teaching since 2007.

 Academic Interests

-Dr Wertz's research interests include investigating bacterial symbioses within complex ecosystems.
-He is particularly interested in the biochemical basis for microbe-microbe and host-microbe symbioses, which includes the detection and cultivation of novel bacteria and bacteriophage diversity.
-As a model, he uses the termite gut (Reticulitermes flavipes) which contains as many as 700 different species of bacteria that interact in a complex web with each other and with the insect host.
-He has been successful in isolating many novel bacteria from the termite, including members of the elusive bacterial division Verrucomicrobia.
-With collaborators Corrie Moreau (Field Museum), Jacob Russell (Drexel University) and Scott Powell (George Washington University) he is also taking his knowledge of the termite gut and applying it to the herbivorous turtle ant (Cephalotes) system.
-Given the relatively nutrient-poor diet of this group of ants, his research focuses on how symbiotic bacteria have impacted the impressive diversification and ecological success of these insects.
+My research interests include investigating bacterial symbioses within complex ecosystems.
+I am particularly interested in the biochemical basis for microbe-microbe and host-microbe symbioses, which includes the detection and cultivation of novel bacteria and bacteriophage diversity.
+As a model, I use the termite gut (Reticulitermes flavipes), which contains as many as 700 different species of bacteria that interact in a complex web with each other and the insect host.
+I have been successful in isolating many novel bacteria from the termite, including members of the elusive bacterial division Verrucomicrobia.
+With collaborators Corrie Moreau (Field Museum), Jacob Russell (Drexel University), and Scott Powell (George Washington University), I am applying my knowledge of the termite gut to the herbivorous turtle ant (Cephalotes) system.
+Given the relatively nutrient-poor diet of this group of ants, this research focuses on how symbiotic bacteria have impacted the impressive diversification and ecological success of these insects.